 In this tutorial we will discuss what kind of information you can gather making a layout.

 Layout information tool allows to check necessary information about PV areas and the objects in it.
 It is separated into two different tabs - Layout information and Bill of Materials.

 Layout information tab gives you the information on multiple PV areas so you don't have to check the information yourself.
 This window has to be refreshed if any changes has been done to PV area.

-Click on the Frame information button and select the frame you wish to inspect.
+Clicking on the Frame information button and selecting the frame, will provide you all the information about individual table to inspect.

 Row & pitch display

 Generates text, which displays row numbering in PV areas and pitch distance between those rows.